nasa-jpl/ION-DTN/gh-pages/docs/ION-Coding-Guide.md

 * Situation C: All transactions and modifications are nominal.
 In this case, call `sdr_end_xn.`

 The implementation must be able to discern between situations A and B. When one cannot make certain that the SDR will be in operation state due to a complex transaction failure case, or due to system errors, one one should default to A and issue transaction cancellation and rely on reversibility in order to avoid leaving the SDR in an inconsistent state.

+## Static Analysis Notes

+Static analysis tools (CodeSonar, Coverity, cppcheck) flag certain patterns in ION that are **not bugs** given ION's architecture and fault model.
+The following documents known false-positive categories to help developers triage warnings efficiently.

+### Null Pointer Dereference — Shared Memory Lookups

+ION's `psp()`, `sm_list_data()`, and `sdr_list_data()` functions return pointers into shared memory (PSM) or the SDR heap.
+Static analyzers flag every dereference of these return values because the functions *could* theoretically return NULL.

+**Why these are false positives in ION:** The addresses passed to `psp()` are stored by ION's own data structure management layer.
+They are written during validated insertion operations (e.g., `sm_list_insert`, `sdr_list_insert`) and are only read within the same transaction context or after the insertion transaction committed successfully.
+A NULL return from `psp()` would indicate PSM corruption — a fatal system condition handled at a higher level (ION restarts), not a recoverable error within individual functions.

+**Guidance:** Do not add NULL checks after `psp()` / `sm_list_data()` / `sdr_list_data()` unless the address itself could be zero (e.g., an optional field).
+Adding unnecessary checks clutters the code and creates dead branches.

+### Null Pointer Dereference — Callback Parameters

+Container callbacks (comparison functions for `sm_rbt`, `sm_list`, radix trees) receive data pointers from the container infrastructure.
+These are guaranteed non-NULL by the container's insertion invariants.
+CodeSonar cannot see through the callback indirection and flags every parameter dereference.

+### File System Race Condition (TOCTOU)

+ION utilities (`sendfile`, `recvfile`, `metadata.c`) use standard POSIX file operations.
+CodeSonar flags the inherent race between filename resolution and file operations (e.g., `fopen`, `stat`, `remove`, `rename`).

+**Why these are not exploitable in ION:** ION file utilities operate on locally-managed temporary files with randomized names, or on user-specified files in a single-user context.
+No untrusted actors share the file namespace in ION's operational environment (embedded spacecraft systems, dedicated ground stations).
+There is no privilege boundary crossed between the check and the use.

+**Exception:** If ION is ever deployed in a multi-tenant environment with shared directories, these patterns should be revisited.

+### Double Lock / Double Unlock — Session Teardown

+The TCPCL adapter (`tcpcli.c`) uses a deliberate "unlock before destroy" pattern in `endSession()`: mutexes are unconditionally unlocked before `pthread_mutex_destroy()` to ensure they are not held during destruction, regardless of which error path led to teardown.

+**Why this is intentional:** Session teardown can be initiated from multiple threads (clock, receiver, sender).
+The unconditional unlock ensures `pthread_mutex_destroy()` does not encounter a locked mutex, which is undefined behavior on some platforms.
+The redundant unlock of an already-unlocked `PTHREAD_MUTEX_DEFAULT` is technically UB per POSIX, but is a deliberate safety pattern that is benign on Linux/glibc (returns EPERM silently).

+### Unreasonable Size Argument

+Functions like `memcpy`, `strncmp`, and `malloc` are flagged when the size parameter could theoretically be negative (when stored as a signed type that gets implicitly converted to `size_t`).

+**Common patterns:**
+- **Serialization lengths from internal helpers** (e.g., `bpsec_rfc9173utl_outBlkHdrSerialize`): These return -1 on error, but callers only invoke them after verifying preconditions (block exists, bundle is valid).
+The error path is unreachable in practice.
+- **Pointer subtraction for EID parsing** (e.g., `traceEid_dot - traceEid_num`): IPN EIDs are validated by the BP layer (`parseEidString`) before reaching these functions.
+The format `ipn:X.Y` guarantees the colon precedes the dot.

+### Coercion Alters Value

+CodeSonar flags narrowing conversions from `uvast` (64-bit) to smaller types (e.g., `int`, `unsigned int`) in admin command parsing and EID handling.

+**Guidance:** These are generally acceptable when the value range is constrained by the protocol (e.g., node numbers fit in 32 bits for 2-part IPN, service numbers are small integers).
+Add an explicit cast with a range check only when the value originates from external/untrusted input and could realistically exceed the target type's range.